lingui/js-lingui/docs/tutorials/react.rst

       </Trans>
    </footer>

-This will format date using conventional format for active language.
+This will format the date using the conventional format for the active language.

 Review
 ======